1968 Summer Olympics: Black Power salute

-On 16 October 1968, African American sprinters Tommie Smith and John Carlos, the gold and bronze medalists in the men's 200-meter race, took their places on the podium for the medal ceremony wearing human rights badges and black socks without shoes, lowered their heads and each defiantly raised a black-gloved fist as the Star Spangled Banner was played, in solidarity with the Black Freedom Movement in the United States.
+On 16 October 1968, African American sprinters Tommie Smith and John Carlos, the gold and bronze medalists in the men's 200-meter race, took their places on the podium for the medal ceremony wearing human rights badges and black socks without shoes, lowered their heads and each raised a black-gloved fist as "The Star Spangled Banner" was played, in solidarity with the Black Freedom Movement in the United States.
 Both were members of the Olympic Project for Human Rights.
 International Olympic Committee (IOC) president Avery Brundage deemed it to be a domestic political statement unfit for the apolitical, international forum the Olympic Games were intended to be.
 In response to their actions, he ordered Smith and Carlos suspended from the US team and banned from the Olympic Village.
 When the US Olympic Committee refused, Brundage threatened to ban the entire US track team.
 This threat led to the expulsion of the two athletes from the Games.

-Peter Norman, the Australian sprinter who came second in the 200 m race, also wore an Olympic Project for Human Rights badge during the medal ceremony.
+Peter Norman, the Australian sprinter who came second in the 200-meter race, also wore an Olympic Project for Human Rights badge during the medal ceremony.
 Norman was the one who suggested that Carlos and Smith wear one glove each.
 His actions resulted in him being ostracized by Australian media and a reprimand by his country's Olympic authorities.
 He was not sent to the 1972 games, despite several times making the qualifying time, though opinions differ over whether that was due to the 1968 protest.
 When Australia hosted the 2000 Summer Olympics, he had no part in the opening ceremony, though the significance of that is also debated.
 In 2006, after Norman died of a heart attack, Smith and Carlos were pallbearers at Norman's funeral.

-Věra Čáslavská
+Věra Čáslavská and the Soviet invasion of Czechoslovakia

 In another notable incident in the gymnastics competition, while standing on the medal podium after the balance beam event final, in which Natalia Kuchinskaya of the Soviet Union had controversially taken the gold, Czechoslovakian gymnast Věra Čáslavská quietly turned her head down and away during the playing of the Soviet national anthem.
 The action was Čáslavská's silent protest against the recent Soviet invasion of Czechoslovakia.
 Her protest was repeated when she accepted her medal for her floor exercise routine when the judges changed the preliminary scores of the Soviet Larisa Petrik to allow her to tie with Čáslavská for the gold.
 While Čáslavská's countrymen supported her actions and her outspoken opposition to Soviet control (she had publicly signed and supported Ludvik Vaculik's "Two Thousand Words" manifesto), the new regime responded by banning her from both sporting events and international travel for many years and made her an outcast from society until the fall of communist regime in Czechoslovakia.